Tohokushinsha Film and Ministry of Internal Affairs and Communications scandal: The review committee of MIC

 The MIC announced that it would set up a review committee of experts, to be chaired by the State Minister for the MIC Masayoshi Shintani, who was elected from Hiroshima, appointed to the State Minister by PM Suga and took office on 20 September 2020.

 As a result, Shintani resigned from the role and the MIC reassembled the committee to exclude all MIC officials from its body.

 The third report

-However, The Sukan Bunshun Online on 10 March revealed that Shintani's secretary was receiving entertainment from the Nippon Telegraph and Telephone Corporation (NTT) in November 2020, that Shintani and punished Vice-Minister Taniwaki were schoolmates at the private school Aikoku Gakuen, and that Shintani himself was scheduled to have a dinner with Tohokushinsha in January 2021.
+However, The Sukan Bunshun Online on 10 March revealed that Shintani's secretary was receiving entertainment from the Nippon Telegraph and Telephone Corporation (NTT) in November 2020, that Shintani and punished Vice-Minister Taniwaki were schoolmates at the private school Aikoku Gakuen Junior College, and that Shintani himself was scheduled to have a dinner with Tohokushinsha in January 2021.

 On 16 March, the House of Representatives Budget Committee summoned Tohokushinsha president Shinya Nakajima, NTT president Jun Sawada, MIC's director of the Global Strategy Bureau, and Taniwaki again.
 The MIC officials testified that they had not been informed of the violation by the company.

 On 4 June, the MIC announced it had newly discovered that other executives had received a total of 78 entertainments from NTT or Tohokusinsha and punished 32 officials involved in the matter.